-(v) Tax holiday for foreign researchers and specialists
+v) Tax holiday for foreign researchers and specialists

 Researchers and specialists who are not resident in Canada and who have expertise in certain specialized areas of activity are entitled to a tax holiday when they settle in Quebec.
 The tax holiday targets researchers specialized in pure or applied sciences and specialists in management, financing and marketing in certain fields of innovation activities or technology who work for a person carrying on a business and performing R&D activities in Quebec.
 The tax holiday takes the form of a deduction which allows the individual to deduct a portion of their salary in the computation of their income for a maximum of five consecutive years.
-For the first and second years, the individual may deduct 100% of their salary, for the third year,
+For the first and second years, the individual may deduct 100% of their salary, for the third year, 75%, for the fourth year, 50%, and 25% for the fifth year.

-(vi) Government assistance and contract payment
+vi) Government assistance and contract payment